cycfi/q/README.md

 ## Announcement

-An apology.
-I am an advocate of Open Source.
-But after having shared open-source projects for over 20 years now, starting with my contributions to the [Boost libraries][8], it pains me to say that I am closing some source code for pragmatic concerns.
-The source code of technologies that are in very active research and development will be closed — that would be pitch detection and onset detection.
-If you are using the pitch detection source code now, I suggest forking the latest version with the current MIT license.
-I will close the pitch detection source code by mid-April.
+2021 is a year of rethinking.
+In March, this year, I thought about closing the source code of some of my Open-Source libraries in the first “[Rethinking Open Source][9]” post.
+Now, I think it is a mistake.
+At the very least, the pitch-detection code should remain open.
+And indeed, while I said that the pitch-detection source code will be closed by mid-April, it never happened.
+It is my gift to the world, and it shall remain open.

-Please follow this link for more info: [Rethinking Open Source][9].
+Please follow this link for more info: [Keeping it Open: Rethinking Open Source Part 2][10].

 ## News

+- 20 Octpber 2021: BACF is not going away: See announcement above.
 - 14 April 2021: Q v1.0 beta is released: https://github.com/cycfi/q/tree/v1.0_beta
 - 11 March 2021: BACF pitch detection is going away.
 See announcement above.
 - 4 February 2021: Posted [Fast and Efficient Pitch Detection: Power of Two][7].